What is a massage therapist?

 - Hands-on training – usually obtained while in the certificate program

-Top certificate programs for massage therapists include:
+Top certificate programs include:

 - Isla Verde Spa Relaxation Massage Certificate Course – If you’re not sure whether massage therapy is right for you, taking this course from Udemy is the perfect way to find out.
 Though it won’t certify you under state guidelines, it’s a great intro course into what it’s like being a massage therapist and can help you decide whether this is the right career for you.

 - US Career Institute – If you’re taking the Massage and Bodywork Licensing Exam (MBLEx), this online course from US Career Institute will teach you everything you need to know to become a licensed massage therapist.
 The exam fee is included in your tuition, which saves you money!